-Most workers in outsourcing companies in the Philippines comprise of fresh graduates.
-Despite of the training provided by companies to prepare their new hires for the work they'll be doing, the adjustment period can be tough on those who are new to the workforce.
-It's also difficult for those who relocated because of an outsourcing job and those who had to change jobs and work for a new outsourcing company.
+Most of the outsourcing staff in BPO companies in the Philippines comprise of fresh graduates.
+Despite the training provided by companies to prepare their new hires, the adjustment period can be tough on those who are new to the workforce.
+It’s also difficult for those who relocated because of an outsourcing job and those who had to change jobs and work for a new outsourcing company.

 As a manager or team leader, you can help your outsourcing staff deal with the challenges of starting a new job with your organization.
 Here are some tips to help you.

 Fresh grads or freshers are more excited than apprehensive about their first job.
 They’ll be exhilarated to learn all about their new job and their company.
 This makes them trainable and easy to mold into upstanding employees.

 But, their lack of worldly experience can make the adjustment period more difficult for them than their fellow new hires.
 They’re often unsure what to do when socializing with others in the company.
 They’re also more sensitive to what others say or think about them.
 According to HR professionals, it’s more challenging for new employees “to learn the cultural nuances of the firm, including how people prefer to communicate and collaborate.”